Public Questions, Submissions and Petitions

 Petitions inform the Council, in a public way, of the views of a section of the community and serve as a means of placing community concerns before Council.

 Electors of the Shire of Toodyay may petition the Council to take some form of action over a particular issue.
-For example, petitions may ask the Council to change an existing policy, local law or recent decision, or for the Council to take action for a certain purpose or for the benefit of particular persons.

 Please note the following protocol for submissions of petitions.
-Petitions MUST:

 • be addressed to the Shire President and Councillors;